 Kayo Sports also offers an array of great features which will make your PGA Tour viewing experience even better.
 Every shot will be displayed in High Definition, giving you greater clarity as you watch the best in the world go about their business, while the SplitView feature enables you to watch up to four different things simultaneously on the same screen.
 This means that if another sporting event is running at the same time as the PGA Tour you’re watching, you don’t need to miss a minute of either.
 Kayo also has a No Spoilers option, which allows fans to hide all the scores so you won’t know the results before you’ve watched.
 It’s a very handy feature if you’re skipping around to other sport in progress during tournament play, and don’t want to know the outcomes before you’ve had a chance to watch an important event On Demand.

 All events shown as Sydney time, adjust for regional differences.
-Due to broadcasting agreement there is no TOUR Championship free to air provider in Australia.
+Due to broadcasting agreement the Seven Network is the Australian Championship free to air provider in Australia.

-This year’s TOUR Championship won’t be available on Free to Air TV in Australia, but the Kayo streaming service, thanks to their broadcasting arrangement with the Fox Sports channel, will have live coverage of the event as well as the other tournaments on the 2019 PGA Tour.
-This includes the remaining majors, as well as the World Golf Championships and much more.
+This year’s USPGA Farmer Insurance Open will not be available on Free to Air TV in Australia, with the Seven Network failing to acquire the broadcast rights.
+Alternatively, the Kayo streaming service, thanks to their broadcasting arrangement with the Fox Sports channel, will have live coverage of the majority of key tournaments on the 2020 PGA Tour.
+This includes all the majors, as well as the World Golf Championships and much more.

-So if you’re a resident of Australia you may wish to check out the Kayo Sports 14 day free trial which offers the exact same channels and coverage as Foxtel.
-With Kayo you can stream the 2019 TOUR Championship live using eligible mobile devices, while their No Spoilers feature allows you to hide all the scores so you won’t see the results before you had a chance to watch.
+So if you’re a resident of Australia you may wish to check out the Kayo Sports 14 day free trial which offers the exact same live coverage as Fox Sports.
+With Kayo you can stream the 2020 Farmer Insurance Open live from January 24th using eligible mobile devices, while their No Spoilers feature allows you to hide all the scores so you won’t see the results before you had a chance to watch.